-- Apply current accounting theory and practice in a wide range of occupations. - Demonstrate a comprehensive understanding of advanced accounting theory and practice to pursue professional licensure. - Analyze new and existing regulations and standards. - Apply accounting research regarding technical, tax and audit issues to managerial decisionmaking
+- Preparing students to apply current accounting theory and practice in a wide range of occupations. - Providing students with additional academic work required to pursue professional licensure. - Providing students who are licensed accountants with career-enhancement capabilities through advanced study of accounting. - Enabling students to analyze new and existing regulations and standards. - Equipping students to conduct accounting research regarding technical, tax and audit issues.